 The following year, he started a PhD project with Jack van Honk at Utrecht University and Nick Ramsey at University Medical Center Utrecht.
 This project concerned neuroendocrine regulation of socio-emotional behavior.
 During this time he developed a strong interest for functional neuroimaging and its applications in cognitive and affective neuroscience.

 After receiving his PhD in 2006, he started a postdoctoral fellowship with Guillén Fernández at the Donders Centre for Cognitive Neuroimaging in Nijmegen (the Netherlands).
 There, he studied effects of stress-sensitive neuromodulators on cognitive functions, in particular memory formation and consolidation.
 In 2007, he received a personal (NWO-VENI) grant for a project entitled “In a fit of fear: novel strategies for functional decomposition of the neural circuits of fear and anxiety in humans.”
 This project focuses on system-scale reconfiguration of network connectivity in affective states and high resolution neuroimaging of subcortical structures.
-As part of this project, he joined Elizabeth Phelps’ lab at New York University (USA) in 2010 as a visiting research fellow.
+As part of this project, he joined Elizabeth Phelps’ lab at New York University (USA) in 2010 as a visiting research fellow, after which he returned to Nijmegen.

-As of 2011, he holds a position as assistant professor at the Donders Institute for Brain, Cognition and Behaviour.
-In 2016, he was awarded an ERC Consolidator grant for a project entitled STRESNET: Stress resilience and network feedback training.
+He currently holds a position as Associate Professor at the Donders Institute for Brain, Cognition and Behaviour and Radboud university medical center.
+He was awarded an ERC Consolidator grant for a project entitled STRESNET: Stress resilience and network feedback training.
 This project aims to develop new strategies to prevent negative consequences of stress exposure.
+He is also a collaborator and work package leader on a European Horizon 2020 consortium project named DynaMORE: Dynamic Modeling of Resilience, which aims to develop computer models to predict and promote mental well-being.